bormaxi8080/osint-timeline/DRAFT.md

 Quickly identifiy the technologies powering any website including CMS (e.g., WordPress, Drupal), frameworks, hosting providers, analytics scripts, and server stacks via automated artifact detection in HTML, headers, and scripts: https://whatcms.org

+ShadeMap.
+Analyze Sun Shadows Anywhere in the World.
+Shadows can reveal more than you think especially when time and location matter.
+This tool calculates the sun’s position and shows how shadows change throughout the day at almost any point on the map: https://shademap.app/

+The Firehound project is scanning and indexing apps that expose and leak sensitive user data in AppStore: https://firehound.covertlabs.io/

+Reconya discovers and monitors devices on your network with real-time updates.
+Suitable for network administrators, security professionals, and home users: https://github.com/Dyneteq/reconya

 Automated OSINT service that performs 60-second background checks on individuals, sellers, or websites.
 Accepts names, e-commerce links (eBay, Amazon, AliExpress), Social networks or domains to surface scam reports, domain history, social profiles, and trust indicators: https://webvetted.com/

 Global threat map.
 Learn wars, conflicts, military bases and history of nations: https://github.com/unicodeveloper/globalthreatmap